CyVerse-learning-materials/RNASeq-2019/index.rst

 ..
 Note::

-  We will need the "feature_counts.txt" file from the "Feature_counts" folder in the "RMTA_Output" folder
+  We will need the "feature_counts.txt" file from the "Feature_counts" folder in the "RMTA_Output" folder for next differential expression analysis.

 ----